uyitroa/draft-transfo-wiki/Transformer.md

 ![posenc](posenc_box.png)

 The transformer process every tokens in parallel, thus it doesn't know the position of each token in the sequence.
-Which is why we need to encode the position of each token in the sequence or otherwise, for the transformer, these two sentences are the same:
+Which is why we need to encode the position of each token in the sequence or otherwise, for the transformer, these two sentences would be the same:
  - I like oranges and I don't like apples.
  - I like apples and I don't like oranges.